 The science behind this attraction follows the theme we have been seeing so far—men are attracted to the appearance of health, and full lips are viewed as a physical characteristic of a healthy woman.

 It isn’t all about the way you look.
-Men’s ears also play a role in determining just how attracted he is to a woman.
+A man’s ears also play a role in determining just how attracted he is to a woman.
 Just like with males, females' voices change as they age.

 As their estrogen levels decrease, their tone lowers and deepens.
 Men are more attracted to women with a higher tone to their voice, according to Smithsonian Magazine.
 This preference is all about youth, because younger women tend to have higher-pitched voices, and the perception is that a younger woman is healthier (and likely more fertile).

 Of course, don’t be too quick to assume the importance of each of the physical characteristics and the role they play in a romantic relationship.
-The way you look, smell and sound are just one piece of the puzzle.
+The way you look, smell, and sound is just one piece of the puzzle.

-In the end, everyone ages, and a deep connection and a mutual understanding of one another will be the glue that holds a relationship together for the long haul.
+In the end, everyone ages, and a deep connection and a mutual understanding of each other will be the glue that holds a relationship together for the long haul.